bolescs/pocketprogrammer/README.md

 The pocketprogrammer folder contains the entirety of our Java code.

-The layout and layout and layout-land folders contain all of the portrait and landscape XML files.
+The layout and layout-land folders contain all of the portrait and landscape XML files.

 Drawable and drawable-hdpi contain all logos and icons used in the app as well as widget decoration XML files.